Do Monsteras Like Being Root Bound? 4 Common Signs To Check!

 What To Consider When Propagating Monsteras?

-Before propagating Monsteras, turn into these considerations over your mind:
+Before propagating Monsteras, keep these considerations in mind:

-- Not all portions of the plant will reproduce and produce new Monsteras.
+• Not all portions of the plant will reproduce and produce new Monstera.